champeauxr/needle/README.md

 }
 ```

-When annotating a class with `@reflect` is undesirable or not feasible, such
+When it is undesirable or not feasible to annotate a class with the `@reflect`
-as with classes from a third party library, the `@ReflectInclude` annotation
+annotation, such as with classes from a third party library, the `@ReflectInclude`
-can be applied to the builder class.
+annotation can be applied to the builder class.
 ```dart
 @ReflectInclude(SomeService)
 @needle